coinwala/wallet/README.md

 ### Core Concepts

-- **Hyperlink Cryptography**: The system uses cryptographic methods to encode a keypair within a URL, allowing the secure transfer of funds.
+- **Coinwala Cryptography**: The system uses cryptographic methods to encode a keypair within a URL, allowing the secure transfer of funds.
 - **Key Derivation Function (KDF)**: A Key Derivation Function is used to generate a cryptographic keypair from a password and a salt.
 - **Sodium Library**: The [libsodium](https://libsodium.gitbook.io/doc/) library is used for various cryptographic operations.